sharunv/zocket-test/README.md

 Set up a CI-CD pipeline using Githubaction:
 ******************************************

-  * Define secret variales for AWS Access Key and Secret Access key in Github
+  * Define secret variables for AWS Access Key and Secret Access key in Github
 ***************************************************************
 name: CI/CD to AWS EC2 from ECR
 on:
   push: